bschmalhofer/doc-developer/content/how-to-extend-otrs/otrs-module-layers/daemon/scheduler-task-worker-modules.rst

 ``SchedulerTaskWorker``
    This executes all tasks planned by the previous tasks managers plus the ones that come directly from the code by using the asynchronous executor.

-In order to execute each task, the ``SchedulerTaskWorker`` calls a backend module (task worker) to perform the specific task.
+In order to execute each task, the ``SchedulerTaskWorker`` calls a back end module (task worker) to perform the specific task.
 The worker module is determined by the task type.
 If a new task type is added, it will require a new task worker.

 Creating A New Scheduler Task Worker